 All purpose flour is a staple in any kitchen.
 This article will help you buy the best all-purpose flour for your baking and cooking needs.

-In India most the regions Refined flour or all-purpose flour is called maida or plain flour in hindi.
+In India most regions Refined flour or all-purpose flour is called maida or plain flour in Hindi.

 It is estimated that all-purpose flour has an approximate gluten value of 12 %.